-Questions - All 15.Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system? ☒ Yes ☐ No ☐ Unsure Please indicate why it would be useful: have a head start toi try and get the rest of the information from the owner 16.
-Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information?☒ Mandatory ☐ Optional □ Not applicable Please provide reasons for your preference: system wont work unless everyone contributes
+Questions - All 15.Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system? ☐ Yes ☒ No ☐ Unsure Please indicate why it would be useful: This should only be done with the consent of the owner.
+16. Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information?☐ Mandatory ☑ Optional☐ Not applicablePlease provide reasons for your preference: Will this be an additional charge by vets to the owner?